The Duke and Duchess at a benefit for disabled veterans in 1946

 Suffice it to say that, given how secret the diplomacy and how messy the realpolitik of war can be, it is not in the least surprising that Churchill would decide the contents of the Marburg Files needed to be suppressed.

-Churchill was also shown intercepted telegrams from the time of the war, when they surfaced in 1953 – which revealed an aspiration among some Nazi conspirators to reinstall Edward as a puppet monarch in the event of Nazi victory.
+Churchill was also shown intercepted telegrams from the time of the War, when they surfaced in 1953.
+These telegrams revealed an aspiration among some Nazi conspirators to reinstall Edward as a puppet monarch in the event of Nazi victory.
 However Churchill regarded this telegram record as unconvincing.
 Such subterfuges can only raise questions.
 It is no more than a statement of fact to say that the secrets of our governments – and those of the Windsor-Saxe-Coburg-Gotha family – are kept from public knowledge by a great array of legal means.
 So one has to acknowledge that there is a great deal we can not be certain of.